Fujigoko (Fuji Five Lakes) [富士五湖]

 Fujigoko is the name of the area with main five lakes at the northern foot of Mount Fuji.

 These five lakes are dotted within about 30 km from east to west.
-And

-These lakes are located at the level of about 800-1,000 meters.
+These lakes are located at the level of about 800 to 1,000 meters.

 They are the dammed lakes formed by the eruptions of Mount Fuji.

-And it is thought that the western three lakes were originally one lake, so it is presumed their waters link underground.
+And it is thought that the western three lakes were originally one lake several tens of thousand years ago.

 Of course, we can see beautiful Mount Fuji from anywhere around these lakes.